elixir-circuits/circuits_gpio/README.md

 whose purpose is to drive a wire high or low when the button isn't pressed.
 In this case, it drives the wire low.
 Many processors have ways of configuring internal resistors to accomplish the same effect without needing to add an external resistor.
-It's platform-dependent and not shown here.
+If you're using a Raspberry Pi, you can use [the built-in pull-up/pull-down resistors](#internal-pull-uppull-down).

 The code looks like this in `Circuits.GPIO`: